-As a ski club we've been around Rochester, NY for more than 40 years but members also very actively enjoy a wide range of year-round group activities in the Rochester and upstate New York area.
+As a ski club we've been around Rochester, NY since before 1969 but members also very actively enjoy a wide range of year-round group activities in the Rochester and upstate New York area.
 Come join us for downhill and cross country skiing, bicycling, kayaking and canoeing, snowshoeing, camping, picnics, casual and formal dinners, happy-hours, and much more.
 Throughout the year we also have many group trips around New York State, around the country and around the world.

 The following is from a very early Huggers Ski Club newsletter.